ankit16-19/PROJECTS-PYTHON/README.md

  This will fill the feedback of all the subjects for the predefined inputs.

  # 6. notification()
- this will take send you the new notifications that arrives on hibiscus through sms through twilio.
+  This will take send you the new notifications that arrives on hibiscus through sms through twilio.

  # 7. but
- for using twilio u have to make a account on twilio.com they will give you a key and password and a number of your choice also u have to register(verify the mobile no. through sms) the mobile no. on which you want to send sms. if you want to send sms to many simultaneously then use www.way2sms.com or www.160by2.com
+  For using twilio u have to make a account on twilio.com they will give you a key and password and a number of your choice also u have to register(verify the mobile no. through sms) the mobile no. on which you want to send sms. if you want to send sms to many simultaneously then use www.way2sms.com or www.160by2.com